 This is a method of increasing the surface conductivity by keeping the environment at a constant humidity, soaking the material surface with moisture.
 Conversely, dry air reduces the amount of water that easily conducts electricity, making it difficult for electricity to move and may cause discharge.

 The humidification method generally uses a humidifier.
 Other methods include spraying steam and watering the work floor.
 However, there are problems such as a decrease in work efficiency due to the discomfort of the worker and the promotion of dew condensation, rust and mold.

 If you want to learn more about how static electricity occurs and what to do to prevent ESD, here are our compilation of articles we covered:

 - Case Study of an installation: Manufacturing of car audio system

 As mentioned, one of the measure against conductors and insulators is humidification.
 It helps to prevent electrostatic damages.

 IKEUCHI, thanks to our products, will be able to add moisture in the air which will increase the conductivity.
 Therefore, they will be no more discharge.

-That is why, as “the Fog Engineers” we’ve studied the optimal solution to prevent electrostatic discharge (ESD), by adding humidity in working environment.
+We’ve studied the optimal solution to prevent electrostatic discharge (ESD), by adding humidity in working environment.
 Our none-wetting Dry Fog humidifier offers the adequate solution for sensitive working stations.

 Contact one of our engineers to assess the optimal solution to prevent ESD in your production site.